 - Discover your inner cowboy/girl and explore the station on horseback

-- Kayak the Whanganui river, or if you like a bit more action - jet boat!
+- Kayak up the Whanganui river, and return by jet boat!

 - Get a taste of what Blue Duck Station is all about on a 4WD bush safari.